beingkumara/ACM-Summer-School/README.md

 5. ## Statistical Classifiers and ROC Analysis:

--Bayes Classifier:
+   - ## Bayes Classifier:

-Designed an optimal Bayes classifier using the given class conditional densities and prior probabilities.
+         - Designed an optimal Bayes classifier using the given class conditional densities and prior probabilities.
-Calculated False Positive (FP) and True Positive (TP) rates.
+         - Calculated False Positive (FP) and True Positive (TP) rates.
-Calculated accuracy of the Bayes classifier.
+         - Calculated accuracy of the Bayes classifier.
--Neyman-Pearson Classifier:
+   - ## Neyman-Pearson Classifier:

-Implemented the Neyman-Pearson classifier based on likelihood ratio and a given threshold.
+         - Implemented the Neyman-Pearson classifier based on the likelihood ratio and a given threshold.
-Evaluated its performance using ROC analysis.
+         - Evaluated its performance using ROC analysis.
-Generated ROC curve for various thresholds.
+         - Generated ROC curve for various thresholds.
--Max-Min Classifier:

-Implemented the Max-Min classifier, which aims to minimize the worst-case classification error.
-Compared the Max-Min classifier's performance with the Bayes and Neyman-Pearson classifiers.
-   - The code generates data from two classes and computes the likelihood ratio function.
-   - It then calculates true and false positive rates for various thresholds.
-   - The ROC curve is plotted using matplotlib.

-7. ## Maximum-Minimum Classifier:
+   -  ## Min-Max Classifier:
-   - A Maximum-Minimum Classifier is implemented for binary classification.
-   - The `maxMinClassifier` function classifies data points based on each class's maximum and minimum values.
-   - The classifier is tested on hypothetical data, and predictions are printed.

-8. ## MinMaxClassifier Class:
          - A `MinMaxClassifier` class is defined for binary classification.
-   - The `fit` method fits the classifier to the data.
-   - The `predict` method predicts the class of new data points based on the fitted classifier.
-   - The classifier is tested on hypothetical data, and accuracy is calculated.
+         - The classifier iterates through the input data, making predictions based on the given threshold.
+It calculates the false positives and negatives and uses them to calculate the error associated with the threshold.
+         - Evaluated the classifier's performance for various thresholds and found the threshold for which the risk is independent of priors.